Gardiners Bay

 Adjoining harbors include Three Mile Harbor, Clearwater beach, Acabonack Harbor, and Lazy Point's Napeague harbor.
 Native fish include; Striped Bass, Bluefish, Fluke, Yellowtail, flounder, blackfish, weakfish, Porgy, sea Robbin, and sea skate.
 The area is fed by the nearby estuaries of Three mile Harbor, Acabonack Creek, and Napeague, which produce ideal environments for shellfish and crustaceans.
 Blue claw crab, oysters, and hard shell clams, scallops, and conch are abundant throughout these areas.

 It is bounded on the western end by Shelter Island.
 It connects by two channels at the north and south end of Shelter Island to Great Peconic Bay.
 During the American Revolutionary War and the War of 1812, the bay was controlled by the British, who used Gardiners Island to store provisions.
-The British fleet assembled in Cherry Harbor in the bay before sailing to Chesapeake Bay to attack Washington, D.C. and burn the United States Capitol.
+The British fleet assembled in Cherry Harbor in the bay before sailing to the Chesapeake Bay to attack Washington, D.C. and burn the United States Capitol.

 Gardiners Bay is part of the Peconic Estuary and received the designation as an Estuary of National Significance from the U.S. Environmental Protection Agency in 1993.